richhowley/Off-Grid-Communcations-Android/README.md

-# Off Grid Communcations - Android
+# Off Grid Communications - Android

 This Android Studio app is part of an off-grid comminication system that uses Arduinos with HC-12 transceiver modules attached to perfrom communication at a distance without the need of a network.
 It is based on a Bluetooth chat example created by Google.